JJ Giltinan International Trophy: Seve Jarvin era - 2005 to 2014

 Since 2005 when Euan McNicol won with Club Marine in his first season as a skipper (he had earlier crewed with John Winning in 2000), Australia has again dominated the championship.

 Michael Coxon took the title in 2006 (Casio Seapathfinder), then defended it successfully in 2007 (Fiat) while young Seve Jarvin won impressively with Gotta Love It 7 in 2008.
 It was Jarvin's first season as skipper, although he was a previous winner when he crewed with Euan McNicol in 2005.

 The 2009 regatta produced the closest finish in the Giltinan history with as many as four potential champions at various stages of the last race.
 Ultimately, Euan McNicol became another two-time winning skipper when he steered Southern Cross Constructions to victory.

 The 2010 and 2011 championships produced similar results with Seve Jarvin's Gotta Love It 7 defeating Michael Coxon's Thurlow Fisher Lawyers in each series.
 The two wins made Jarvin a four-time winner (three as skipper and the one with McNicol as crew in 2005).
 The 2010 win was by 4 points while 2011 was won only after a countback.

-Gotta Love It 7, skippered by Seve Jarvin (AUS) and crewed by Scott Babbage and Peter Harris, won the trophy in a dramatic race 7 on Feb 24, 2013.
+Gotta Love It 7, skippered by Seve Jarvin (AUS) and crewed by Scott Babbage and Peter Harris, won the trophy in race 7 on Feb 24, 2013.
 The team won heat 7 in a 30 knot nor'easter with Jarvin saying, "it was the best one to win".
-The team sailed a spectacular last race displaying great crew work and boat handling.

 In 2014, Seve Jarvin, Sam Newton and Scott Babbage won the fifth consecutive trophy, amounting six titles for Jarvin, and so equalling the tally of the Gotta Love It 7 Program Manager, Iain Murray.

 In 2015 Jarvin and his team won again on Gotta Love It 7.

 In 2016 Jarvin's era came to an end.
 He sailed with a new crew and had a disappointing regatta finishing off the podium.
 The 2016 champions were Lee Knapton, Ricky Bridge and Mike McKensey sailing Smeg.